zuixjs/zkit/source/content/controllers/transpose-fx/index.md

 </div>

-Use the `z-context` attribute to assign an identifier to the transpose controller, so that it can be easily referenced in order to begin/end the transpose effect at any time.
+Use the `z-context` attribute to assign an identifier to the transpose controller.
 In the example above the identifier `tfx` is assigned using the `z-context` attribute.

+Add the class `transpose-fx-container` to a `div` that will host the transposed element once clicked.

-Set the initial `display` mode of the target view to `none`, the controller will take care of showing/hiding the view when requested.
+Set the initial `display` mode of the target view to `none` (the details view), the controller will take care of showing/hiding the view when required.

 ```css
 .my-dialog-view {